 Once you've answered those questions, it’s time to set up your framework for gathering data.

 Because there is so much data out there, it’s easy to get overwhelmed.
 To prevent data overload, it’s important to have a framework in place.

-Tara is a fan of using the Jobs to be Done framework to analyze the data.
+I'm a fan of using the Jobs-to-be-Done framework to analyze the data.

 Following the customer job statement allows you to ignore things like demographics and instead focus on customer motives.

 What solution are they looking for, and why?

 The goal is to begin to understand when the customer has struggling moments, what motivates them to look for a solution, and what desired outcome they hope to achieve.